ertugrulgaripardic/Spring-Boot-Ecommerce-Project/README.md

  # Spring Boot Ecommerce Project V2

-This repository contains a fully-functional **Ecommerce Project** built using **Spring Boot**.
+This repository contains a fully functional **Ecommerce Project** built using **Spring Boot**.
 The project demonstrates a layered architecture and follows modern development practices such as clean code, object-oriented programming (OOP), and S.O.L.I.D principles.
 Below are the key features and details:

 ## Features
 - **User Roles**: Includes roles for Admin (to manage the system) and Customer (to browse and purchase products).